 The Metabolic Switch

 Whenever you eat, your body produces insulin transforming the food you eat into energy.
-Your body breaks down carbohydrates into glucose, which is the main energy source your body will use.
+Your body breaks down carbohydrates into glucose, which is your body’s primary energy source.
 However, when you fast for at least 12 hours, your body starts running out of glycogen (stored glucose) and uses fat cells to produce energy from ketones.
 You notice a metabolic switch whenever you fast enough for your body to use more ketones than glucose for energy (usually at around 16 hours).

 This metabolic switch will make you feel less hungry and more energetic.
-It is what I call optimal weight loss ketosis and usually occurs at around 1.0 mmol/L on a ketone monitor.
+It is optimal weight loss ketosis and usually occurs at around 1.0 mmol/L on a ketone monitor.

 How to Facilitate the Metabolic Switch